Twice Baked Sweet Potatoes

 2. Layer sliced mushrooms over tomato sauce.

-3. Using a mandolin or chopping by hand, slice eggplant, zucchini, yellow squash, and bell pepper into 1/4 inch slices.
+3. Using a mandolin or by hand, slice eggplant, zucchini, yellow squash, and bell pepper into 1/4 inch slices.

 4. Working in concentric circles, alternate and arrange the vegetables over the mushrooms.
 You may have a small handful of misfit vegetables left over.
 Save for another use (stir fry!) or lift a layer of your vegetables in the pan and sneak the excess underneath where the eye can't see.